tjhop/ns1_exporter/README.md

 The primary purpose of the exporter is to expose NS1 DNS queries-per-second stats from the NS1 API.

+> :warning: _NOTE_: The queries-per-second statistics available from the NS1 API are not real-time, but are time delayed.
+This means that the metric values that are exposed to Prometheus are not real-time.
+This exporter makes no attempt to adjust metric timestamp to try and align the corresponding timestamp with the qps values.

 An example Prometheus configuration file demonstrating how to scrape metrics can be found in [docs/examples/prometheus_ns1_metrics.yml](./docs/examples/prometheus_ns1_metrics.yml)

 ### Metrics